turingschool-examples/futbol/README.md

 ### Code Design

 We established shared conventions for VS Code.
 We would use double quotes (“”).
 We would have a vertical attr_reader.
-Hashes <> Array is expected versus .to eq(hash).
+In assertions for Hashes or Arrays, we will  expect the return value to be a variable that is defined in the line above for greater readability.

+EX:
+expected = {value}
+expect(hash).to eq(expected)

 ### DTR Document

 https://docs.google.com/document/d/1aQTaoqGz3xtM8JAw5DZGTMAQPFfMce8zIxMc6ZQXAz8/edit?usp=sharing
 Initial Document created 04/17/2023